ppy/osu-wiki/wiki/Tournaments/OMMT/4/en.md

 ### Round of 16

-Round of 16's MAD map is **LN3**, the twist is the map has reverse shield patterns with little to no spacing, to balance it, OD0 was set for the map.

 **[Download the mappack here (70 MB)](https://cdn.discordapp.com/attachments/1257367722136703087/1262440243164876902/bomb16.zip?ex=66974358&is=6695f1d8&hm=a3a1f2b1c9a6c95087a670093e210a5bab23026440ad6196f5df35487281bed1&)**

+\*The Round of 16's MAD map is **LN3**.
+The twist is that the map has reverse shield patterns with little to no spacing.
+To balance it, OD 0 was set for the map.

 - RC
   1. [\[Kyoro\] - Tama Funkot (\[GS\]hina) \[Tamate (OMMT Edit)\]](https://osu.ppy.sh/beatmapsets/2214750#mania/4692734)